DMJC/mg2modeller-/README.md

 Primarily developed using CodeLite IDE, can be built using either the CLI or CodeLite.
 Simply type Make in the toplevel.
 Requirs GTKMM 3.0, and glade/gtkbuilder.

 Coding Style:
 Indentation should use four spaces.
-Callback functions are declared using extern "C".
-This is to work around a limitation with gtkbuilder files and C++.